JonasSinjan/NFL-ELO-538model_alteration/README.md

 2018 season results
 For regular season 538's model performed better.
 But for playoff games my model performed better.
+(The model weights playoff games twice as much as regular season games)

 My model 2018 results: 723.7 points per season.
 538 Elo got 718.9 points per season.

+Overall very little difference, this difference is well within the standard deviation of the original model.
+Shows that it is pretty accurate to use a global home field advantage term.

 The code at the moment hasn't been tidied up so there is a small bug: to run must set updatebool in line 25 of run.py to True, run again with it set to False.